aminnj/tidfit/README.md

 with some error bands.
 Only depends on `numpy`, `scipy`, and `matplotlib`.
 It's essentially a wrapper around `scipy.optimize.curve_fit`.

-To specify the function to fit, one can use an `eval`-able string expression, which needs one `x` to serve as the independent variable.
-The remaining variables are considered as fittable function parameters.
-Of course, `fit` takes a regular callable function (`lambda x,a,b: a*x+b`) as well, but who has the time to type out 10 more characters?
 ```python
 import numpy as np
 import matplotlib.pyplot as plt